FREE SHIPPING on orders over $65 International: over $250

 Yabao comes from Yunnan province, China's ancient tea-growing region.
 It comes specifically from old tea trees, aged 200 years and up (known as gushu).
 These trees also grow wild.
 Since they are old, they often tower above tea farmers' heads, unlike the typical short bushes which grow other tea varieties.

-Tea farmers pick Yabao during the colder months, from late winter to early spring.
-Much earlier than the first flush teas.
+Tea farmers pick Yabao during the colder months, before the tea plant's leaves begin to emerge, sometimes in late winter, but always earlier than the first flush teas.
 You may notice Yabao buds have extra layers of "coats" — these protect them from the harsh weather.
 In fact, if not picked, these buds develop into new branches.

 Farmers must harvest Yabao buds sparingly to ensure that the tree continues to thrive, producing new growth for the later harvests.
 After harvest, the tea is left to dry, after which it's ready for brewing.
 The minimal processing of this tea is, in fact, why it's considered a white tea by many.